-C.Pr.5: VISUAL BASIC AND .NET LAB LIST OF PRACTICAL PROBLEMS
+C.Pr.5: VISUAL BASIC AND .NET LAB

-- 1. Develop a program to perform Navigation of list of items between two list boxes - 2.
+- 1. Develop a program to perform Navigation of list of items between two list boxes. - 2.
 Design an application using the Common Dialog Control to display the font family. - 3.
 Develop a simple project to calculate Electricity Bill using DAO method and print it in a neat Report format. - 4.
-Develop a simple project to search a record & update it newly using DAO method for student information(Calculating Attendance and Marklist). - 5.
-Develop a Simple Project, showing the process (using payroll process)1) Move first 2) Move Last 3) Move Previous 4) Move Next. - 6.
+Develop a simple project to search a record & update it newly using DAO method for student information(Calculating Attendance and Mark list). - 5.
+Develop a Simple Project, showing the process (using payroll process) - 1) Move first 2) Move Last 3) Move Previous 4) Move Next. - 6.
 Develop a Program to simulate a simple calculator using VB.Net. - 7.
 Develop a Program to simulate a digital clock with reset option using VB.Net - 8.
 Develop a Program to maintain Employee details using VB.Net. - 9.
-Develop a program to Print one sentence for many times with different font Sizes using ASP.NET - 10.
-Using arrays Develop a program to Search a Name from a given list. - 11.
-Develop a C# program to Calculate Student mark list using Loop. - 12.
-Develop a Program to manipulate String Objects using Array Sort() & Array Reverse ().
+Develop a Program to create open dialog box and save dialog box using vb.net. - 10.
+Develop a Vb.net program to display shapes and images. - 11.
+Create a vb.net program to implement concept of looping. - 12.
+Implement the concept of Animation direction and style using vb.net.